 The place where Tachong Lhakhang is situated above chhuzom the great Siddha had meditated seven days, and he has the vision that the Lhakhang should be built at that place, and the name of the place is also given by Tachog Gang.
 Because this particular place is suitable for meditation, and to accomplish ones Buddha’s activities.
 The natural situation of the place is also in the triangle shape.
 One day he had seen a woman with the signs of Dakini, and he gave her three blessing pills.

 After some time, she had a son, named Dewa Zangpo.
 People in the place asked here about his father.
 He was pointing his finger to the sky and said that his father is in the sky.
 A still picture of this story exists in the wall painting and Statue in the Lhakhang.
 During the time of Desi Tenzin Rabgay, the Lhakhang was completely rebuilt as it was seen as the protector of Paro Valley.

-Thereafter we’ll head to Buddha Point located at Kuenselphodrang Nature Park.
-The 169 feet bronze statue of Buddha Dordenma makes it one of the largest statues of Buddha in the world.
-The Buddha Dordenma symbolizes indestructibility, and is said to emanate an aura of peace and happiness to the entire world.
-The view of the Thimphu valley from Buddha Point is spectacular, particularly at night.
+Buddha Point [1 hrs] - Located at Kuenselphodrang Nature Park, the 169 feet bronze statue of Buddha Dordenma, Vajra Throne Buddha makes it one of the largest statue of Buddha in the world.
+The Buddha Dordenma symbolizes indestructibility, and it is said to emanate an aura of peace and happiness to the entire world.
+The Buddha statue will be completed soon, currently awaiting for the completed paintings but visitors can drive up to the Buddha point and view the tallest statue of Lord Buddha.
+The view of Thimphu valley from the Buddha point is spectacular and beautiful,, especially at night.